radulle/ngx-deploy-npm/README.md

 We are looking forward to the following features:

-- Implement Continuous Everything:
+- Implement Continuous Everything with Github Actions:
-  - Integration
-  - Inspection
-  - Delivery
-- Specify which library add the deployer on the `ng add`
+- Specify which library configure the builder on the installment (`init`)
-- Add all the RFC proposals of [ngx-deploy-starter](https://github.com/angular-schule/ngx-deploy-starter)
-- Custom README, LICENCE, and CHANGELOG paths
+- Ways to copy files into the final build, like README, LICENCE, and CHANGELOG files

 Your feature that's not on the list yet?